-Section 7 - Exemptions from the requirements of this Instrument when dealing with or advising an eligible derivatives party
+Section 7 - Exemptions from the requirements of the Instrument when dealing with or advising an eligible derivatives party

-We are of the view that, because of their nature, regulatory oversight, financial resources or experience, eligible derivatives parties do not require the full set of protections afforded to derivatives parties that are not eligible derivatives parties (we refer to them as non-eligible derivatives parties).
+We are of the view that, because of their nature, regulatory oversight, financial resources or experience, eligible derivatives parties do not require the full set of protections afforded to other derivatives parties.
+Other derivatives parties are referred to in this Policy as non-eligible derivatives parties.